kentcdodds/old-kentcdodds.com/content/blog/dont-sync-state-derive-it/index.md

 There's a good reason that I wrote it the way I did.
 Let's find out the benefits of derived state over state synchronization by reimplementing this with a more naive approach.
-The fact is that all for variables are technically state so you may automatically think that you need to use `useState` or `useReducer` for them.
+The fact is that all four variables are technically state so you may automatically think that you need to use `useState` or `useReducer` for them.